Learn why and how a Knowledge Graph boosts significantly Text Analytics processes and practices and makes text work for us in a more meaningful way.

 In an enterprise context, taking text analytics to the next level with content enrichment can be applied to cost-effective integration and management of digital assets.
 Content then is freed from the confines of the page and enters a world of machine-readable textual chunks where concepts are interconnected in a myriad of combinations.

-Several years ago, Euromoney was faced with the challenge of streamlining content produced daily throughout the company’s 84 business units.
+Several years ago, Delinian was faced with the challenge of streamlining content produced daily throughout the company’s 84 business units.
 Such an endeavor required a single, consolidated platform for authoring, storing and retrieving that content.
 It also had to provide capacities that allowed effective reuse and repurposing of content – not only across the company’s properties for external communication but also for internal use, across departments.

-The challenge was solved by creating a text analytics solution that involved content enrichment (more specifically a combination of an RDF database and an automated semantic annotation pipeline, about which you can read in our use case: Euromoney: Improving Content Production Through a Unified Semantic Publishing Platform).
-This was not an out-of-the-box solution, but involved processes and workflows built from scratch and tailored to the unique Euromoney’s use case.
+The challenge was solved by creating a text analytics solution that involved content enrichment (more specifically a combination of an RDF database and an automated semantic annotation pipeline, about which you can read in our use case: Delinian: Improving Content Production Through a Unified Semantic Publishing Platform).
+This was not an out-of-the-box solution, but involved processes and workflows built from scratch and tailored to the unique Delinian’s use case.

 Enterprise-wide, text analytics boosted with content enrichment opened electronic doors for content, that allowed: